Qualitative behavior of solutions for thermodynamically consistent Stefan problems with surface tension: Local Well-Posedness

 We define the state manifolds $\cSM_\gamma$, $\gamma\geq0$, for the Stefan problem \eqref{stefan} as follows.
 For $\gamma=0$ we set

 and for $\gamma>0$

 Charts for these manifolds are obtained by the charts induced by $\cMH^2(\Omega)$, followed by a Hanzawa transformation.

-Applying Theorem \ref{Thm3.1} or Theorem \ref{Thm3.2}, respectively, and re-parameterizing the interface repeatedly, we see that (\ref{stefan}) yields a local semiflow on $\cSM_\gamma$. \begin{theorem} Let $p>n+2$, $\sigma>0$ and $\gamma\geq0$.
+Applying Theorem \ref{Thm3.1} or Theorem \ref{Thm3.2}, respectively, and re-parametrizing the interface repeatedly, we see that (\ref{stefan}) yields a local semiflow on $\cSM_\gamma$. \begin{theorem} Let $p>n+2$, $\sigma>0$ and $\gamma\geq0$.
 Then problem (\ref{stefan}) generates a local semiflow on the state manifold $\cSM_\gamma$.
 Each solution $(u,\Gamma)$ exists on a maximal time interval $[0,t_*)$, where $t_*=t_*(u_0,\Gamma_0)$. \end{theorem}

 {\bf Time weights.} For later use we need an extension of the local existence results to spaces with time weights.
-For this purpose, given a UMD-Banach space $Y$ and $\mu\in(1/p,1]$, we define for $J=(0,t_0)$
+In particular, we need this extension for a compactness argument in the proof of Theorem~\ref{Qual}.
+Given a UMD-Banach space $Y$ and $\mu\in(1/p,1]$, we define for $J=(0,t_0)$

 where $s\geq0$ and $K\in\{H,W\}$.
 It has been shown in \cite{PrSi04} that the operator $d/dt$ in $L_{p,\mu}(J;Y)$ with domain

 is sectorial and admits an $H^\infty$-calculus with angle $\pi/2$.
 However, it does not generate a $C_0$-semigroup, unless $\mu=1$.
 This is the main tool for extending the results for the linear problem, i.e.\ Theorems \ref{linpeq0} and \ref{linpneq0}, to the time weighted setting, where the solution space $\EE(J)$ is replaced by